Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Matrix Adaptive Methods

-First, we consider a Bayesian problem formulation and solve a variational inference problem with a Gaussian variational approximation.
+Now, we describe the BLR.
+We consider a Bayesian problem formulation and solve a variational inference (VI) problem with a Gaussian variational approximation.
 In this setting, we consider NN weights as random variables and use a new symbol $\vw$ to denote these weights as they are no longer learnable.
-We refer to $\vmu$ and $\vS$ as the mean and the inverse covariance of the Gaussian $q(\vw|\vmu,\vS)$.
-This variational inference problem \citep{barber1997ensemble} (with $\gamma=1$) is where $\ell(\vw)$ is the loss function defined in \eqref{eq:optobj}, $\vS \succ 0$ must be positive-definite, $\gamma$ is the same hyperparameter as in \eqref{eq:root_free_update}, $q(\vw|\vmu,\vS)$ is a Gaussian approximation with mean $\vmu$ and covariance $\vS^{-1}$, and $\mathcal{H}_q := E_{w \sim q}[- \log q(\vw|\vmu,\vS)] = -\half \log \mathrm{det} (\vS)$ is the entropy of this Gaussian.
-When $\gamma=0$, problem \Cref{eq:viopt} becomes a variational optimization problem \citep{staines2012variational} or a Gaussian adaptation problem \citep{taxen1992gaussian,back1993overview}.
-Thus, problem \Cref{eq:viopt} can be viewed as an entropy-regularized variational optimization problem.
+We refer to $\vmu$ and $\vS$ as the mean and the inverse covariance of the Gaussian $q(\vw\mid\vmu,\vS)$ over weights $\vw$.
+This VI problem \citep{barber1997ensemble} (with $\gamma=1$) is